shenghongtw/recsys_real_time_user_behavior_analysis/README.md

-# recsys_real_time_hot_item
+# recsys_real_time_user_behavior_analysis
+Combine Kafka and Flink to real-time receive and analyze user behaivor data, in some case will store analyzed result to db.
+### Hot item
-Combine Kafka and Flink to real-time receive user click data, calculate popular products within one hour, and store the results in Redis for use by the recommendation system.
+Kafka real-time receive user click data, Flink calculate popular products within one hour, and store the results in Redis for use by the recommendation system.